llagerlof/freezer/README.md

 5. Go to `http://localhost/freezer` (or whatever is the URL for your local web server)

 **IMPORTANT**:
-- *Freezer is intended to be used only on localhost.
-At current state it should not run on a multi-user environment or in production, as there isn't any security implemented.*
+- *Freezer is intended to be used **only on localhost**.
+At current state it should not run on a multi-user environment or in production, as there isn't any authentication method to access this tool.*
 - *This program only performs `SELECT`, `DESC` and `SHOW TABLES` statements on configured databases.*

 ## How to use